wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?
 Speed vs. Sacurity

-With Kubernetes, a <strong>stand-alone dev team</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and waiting for operations management approvals.
-This freedom is why Kubernetes contributes to corporate agility and faster time to market.
+With Kubernetes in <a href="#Clouds">clouds</a>, each <strong>individual developer can take complete control of production operations</strong>  -- deploy both application code with all environment settings, without ceremonies and waiting for operations management approvals.
+This freedom is why Kubernetes contributes to <strong>corporate agility and faster time to market</strong>.

 That is why it's so important to properly train developers to use Kubernetes "professionally".

-However, there is a lot to Kubernetes.
+However, the power and flexibility of Kubernetes means there is a lot to learn about Kubernetes.

 So, alas, some managers fall back to "protecting" Kubernetes in production by allowing only a small number of Operations specialists (separated from developers) to handle Kubernetes.
-When specialists are the only ones capable of doing a part of the work, they often become a <strong>bottleneck</strong> to fast progress.
-Specialists have a dis-incentive to educate others deeply.
+When specialists are the only ones capable of doing some part of the work, they often become a <strong>bottleneck to fast progress</strong>.
+Moreover, specialists have a dis-incentive to educate others deeply.
 The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.

 "Self-service" portals and custom utilities save developer's time for common activities.
 But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.

+## This article

-Because of the above issues, I created a script that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
+Because of the above issues, I preparing by creating a script that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
 But that's just the first step.

-## This article

 The contribution of this article is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.

 ## Open-Source History

-The word "kubernetes" is the ancient Greek word for people who pilot cargo ships – "helmsman" in English.
-That's why Kubernetes experts are called "captains", and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.
+The word "kubernetes" is the ancient Greek word for people who pilot cargo ships –- "helmsman" in English.
+That's why Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>, and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.

 Kubernetes is often abbreviated as <strong>k8s</strong> (pronounced "kate"), with 8 replacing the number of characters between k and s.
 Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to the <strong>home page for Kubernetes software</strong>: